Introduction

 (via graphics printed on the front of a frosted substrate), and transparency (non-printed

 areas on a clear substrate).
-The entire Volleyball overlay is translucent: on-screen
+The entire Volleyball overlay is translucent: on-screen graphics project through the overlay but pick up

-backdrop of the Volleyball overlay tints both the players and ball distinctly yellow,
+the color printed thereon.
+The yellow backdrop of the Volleyball overlay tints both the players and ball distinctly yellow, presumably evoking a beach

 The overlay’s design includes two squares.
 As the instructions explain, the players